sveisvei/FINN-WebAds/README.md

 - new tab: buster server
 - new tab: buster test

-Caution: Tests will fail if browser isn`t using normal zoom mode when running buster test.
+Caution: Tests will fail or be unstable if
+* browser isn`t using normal zoom mode when running buster test.
+* browser tab doesnt have focus